Note: This post may contain triggers for those who have been in abusive relationships or been through sexual assault.

 Another option is to go through a Healthcare Sharing Ministry.
 You pay a smaller monthly fee, and then the group will use the pooled fees to cover your medical expenses when needed.
 There are a few problems with this method:

 - These groups are religious, and I’ve only seen them among Christians.
 So you’ll either have to be a believer or feel okay lying about your faith or lack thereof.
-Not a problem for many in this country, but it is an obstacle for some.

 - Many of these groups do not want you to have a preexisting condition.
 If you do, you may not qualify for membership.
 As a survivor, your mental health care needs are likely to be considered a preexisting condition.
-(Hooray if you find a group who lets you in, though!)

 Access to Care